haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 She spoke in broad Yorkshire in her amazement.

-“cannot you dress cannot!” she said.
+“Can't you dress yourself!” she said.

 “What do you mean?
 I don’t understand your language,” said Mary.